10 questions you should ask before meeting your web designer.

 Are you looking for your Google rankings to improve?
 Your user feedback to be more positive? are you looking for more active users?
 Do you want your database to grow?
 Your enquiries to double?
 Or your sales to increase?

 It’s impossible to know whether the project was a success unless you set clear, measurable goals from the beginning.
 These need to be numbers and dates (so, 10% increased traffic by month three.
 25,000 subscribers by the end of year one, that sort of thing).

-We have thrown a few ideas that you there and it would be nice to have them all, right?
+We have thrown a few ideas at you there and it would be nice to have them all, right?
 But it’s better to focus on one.
 It makes design choices and split testing more effective to have one clearly defined objective.

 #4 How will potential customers find you?

 Bear in mind that although website design and user experience are pivotal to the success indicators listed above, your offsite activity is likely to play a more influential part than the website itself.